 A demisexual is a person who does not experience sexual attraction unless they form a strong emotional connection with someone.

-What do poly people understand that I do not?
+What do polyamorous people understand that I do not?

 When talking about relationships, and people start to go down the "monogamy is not natural" line of belief, I get a sensation of wanting to gather my skirts and RUN.
-Duck, protect and cover, and runnnnn for the hills!
+Duck, protect, and cover!

 Especially if the person that is explaining to me "how monogamy is a culturally imposed belief system that keeps us from expressing our true nature" is someone that I find attractive and interesting.